cncf/tag-security/assessments/guide/README.md

-The SAFE WG has been ask to provide the CNCF’s TOC with effective information about the security of different projects.
-The purpose of this document is to outline the procedure by which a project should be evaluated.
+To provide the CNCF’s TOC with effective information about the security of different projects, this document outlines the procedure by which a project should be evaluated.

 The project assessment process is intended to be a collaborative process for the benefit of the project and the community, where the primary content is